 - You don’t need to earn an income to be eligible for TFSA.
 If you are 18 and a Canadian citizen or a permanent resident, you can contribute to the TFSA.

-- Your contribution room can be carried forward to later years.
+- Your contribution allowance can be carried forward to later years.
 So if you didn’t save enough money this year, you can contribute in future years.

 - Contributions to the TFSA are made with after-tax money.
 Therefore, there’s no income tax deduction.

-- You can check your available TFSA contribution room on CRA’s My Account.
+- You can check your available TFSA contribution allowance on CRA’s My Account.

 TFSA Contribution Limits